Seanyap90/bearingmonitoring/README.md

   -	Assume that this application is housed indoor, so good network connectivity is assumed
   - Assume that this end-to-end ML powered application will run on an edge gateway locally
-  -	Assume that immediate inference on every processed accelerometer data
+  -	Assume that immediate inference is required on every processed accelerometer data
   -	Assume near real time visualisation of bearing data
   -	Assume scheduled feature and model training pipeline, with the assumption that will not be any major changes to the current model
   -	Assume that users would require an amount of consecutive degradation labels to receive warnings of bearing condition for remedial action